NamNV2496/go-wallet/Readme.md

 	1. Login with jwt or paseto with session to renew token
 	2. Get all accounts of user
-	3. Create new user (email OTP confirm)
+	3. Create new user (send email link to confirm)
 	4. Create new account
 	5. Find account by username of phone
 	6. Transfer money between 2 accounts (with confirm result through kafka)